GDSC2524/GDSC2524/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to GDSC2524

-Welcome to [Your Project Name]!
+Welcome to [GDSC2524]!
 We're thrilled to have you here.
 Your contributions are essential to making this project successful.

 ## How to Contribute